tentone/nunuStudio/README.md

 - three.js based
 	- three.js code can be used inside nunuStudio scripts
 - Microft Kinect and Leap Motion support
-	- Kinect only supported in windows projects
+	- Kinect only supported in Windows projects

 ### Todo
- - Proper app packaging
  - Documentation
  - Blockly block script